ipfs-force-community/sophon-miner/docs/en/config-desc.md

 # Configuration parsing

-&ensp;&ensp; The file is located in `~/.venusminer/config.toml` by default, which is generated when the command `venus-miner init` is executed.
+&ensp;&ensp; The file is located in `~/.venusminer/config.toml` by default, which is generated when the command `sophon-miner init` is executed.
 Behavior comments starting with `#` in the file.

 ## Old version